Last Updated on December 20, 2022 by Dave Farquhar

 One more tip

 When you have a print job that’s stuck and keeping you from using your printer, this clear print queue command line sequence will get rid of it more reliably than any other method.
 It’s fast.
-It’s less infuriating than right-clicking on a hung print job and then waiting 15 minutes for it to finally disappear.
-If you find yourself doing this a lot, you might want to save it as a batch file and keep it someplace handy.
+It’s also much faster than right-clicking on a hung print job and then waiting for it to finally disappear.
+I’ve seen it take 15 minutes in the GUI, versus 15 seconds from the command line.
+If you print really large, complex jobs, you may find yourself doing this a lot.
+If that’s the case, you might want to save it as a batch file and keep it someplace handy.
 It will help you get back to work quickly.

 I’ve collected most of my scripting resources in a single post about scripting Windows sysadmin tasks.